In the heart of Old Honfleur

 I have got an travel cot and a highchair for your baby.

-The bathroom is comfortable with bath and shower.
+The bathroom is comfortable with bath and shower together.
 You will find a hairdryer.

 For your comfort, Internet is now available in the apartment, (WI FI available).